 - Worship, community, and new friendships with attendees from across the United States and the world who are also passionate about advancing LGBTQ inclusion in the church.

 Everyone is welcome to attend, regardless of your theological beliefs.
-It costs $99 for early-bird registration, though the price will be going up soon, so if you're interested, go ahead and register today!
+It costs $125 for early-bird registration, though the price will be going up after August 4, so if you're interested, go ahead and register today!
 We'd love to welcome you to Chicago this fall.

 Academy for Racial Justice—Thursday, October 26

 The success of our conference depends greatly on our volunteers.
 We offer a discounted registration of $25 to those who are able to commit at least six hours throughout the three days.
-If you are interested in volunteering in Chicago, please send an email to firstname.lastname@example.org to learn more about it.
-Volunteer slots are filled on a first-come, first-served basis.
+All of our volunteer slots for Chicago are now filled.

 A limited number of scholarships are available to cover registration costs for attendees.
 To apply, please send this completed scholarship application in an email to email@example.com by September 1, 2017.
 All decisions on scholarships will be made by September 15.